datanav/docs/collecting_data.rst

 Raw data
 ========

-Data is fed into Sesam through :ref:`an inbound pipe <best-practice-inbound-pipes>`.
+Data is fed into Sesam through an inbound pipe.
 Firstly, you will do an analysis of the data.
 Then add a raw pipe to make sure Sesam has a copy of the original data.
 From the result of the analysis, you will then add properties that will enhance the data in terms of modelling, reusability and connectivity, such as:

  - **References to other datasets**: if a property is a reference or relation to another dataset, such as a foreign key field in a relational database, you should add an additional property that contains a reference to that dataset.
 This should be in the form of a :ref:`namespaced identifier <best-practice-namespace>`.
 These references are usually key properties when semantically linking data together in a global dataset but are also useful when connecting data in preparation pipes.
  - When raw data is linked to data used to categorize it or other metadata, it is advisable to split it; keep data and metadata separate.
 The metadata used to categorize can be merged into a global like ``global-classification``.